pekrau/MolScript/README.md

 support is not up to scratch.
 It needs updating.
 If anyone is willing to help, I would much appreciate it.

-I have tested the so-called Makefile.basic.
+I have tested the `Makefile.basic` file, which builds an executable with support for PostScript, Raster3D and VRML.
 It works, at least on Ubuntu 12.04.
 I have also verified that the [Raster3D software (v3.0)](http://skuld.bmsc.washington.edu/raster3d/html/raster3d.html) still works with MolScript.